 Subdivider means any individual, firm, association, syndicate, co-partnership, corporation, trust, or any other legal entity commencing proceedings under this ordinance to affect a subdivision of land hereunder for himself or for another.

-Subdivision means all divisions of a tract or parcel of land
+Subdivision means all divisions of a tract or parcel of land into five or more lots, building sites, or other divisions for the purpose, whether immediate or future, of sale, or building development and/or includes all divisions of land involving a new street or road or a change in existing streets or roads, or the naming of a street or road (previously unnamed) for purposes of providing E-911 addresses for plots, and includes further subdividing of the land or area subdivided; provided, however, that the following exceptions are not considered a subdivision:

+(1)  The combination or recombination of portions of previously platted lots where the total number of lots is not increased and the resultant lots are equal to the standards of the governing authority; and

+(2)  The division of land into parcels of five acres or more where no new street or road is involved or an existing street or road is not extended.

 Use means the purpose for which land or a structure is designed, arranged, or intended, or for which it is occupied or maintained.